DynamoDS/Dynamo/doc/distrib/NodeHelpFiles/Autodesk.DesignScript.Geometry.TSpline.TSplineTopology.FaceByIndex.md

 ## In Depth
 In the example below, a face of the T-Spline surface is collected using the `TSplineTopology.FaceByIndex` node.
-The face is then used as input for performing extrusion with the `TSplineSurface.ExtrudeFaces`.
+The face is then used as input for performing the extrusion operation using the `TSplineSurface.ExtrudeFaces` node.
 ___
 ## Example File